josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 To issue any rigid definition of just about _any_ position is fraught.
 The more I try to lay down explicit lines around what is and is not a web developer, the more I risk engaging in a _is-a-hotdog-a-sandwich_ style of semantic debate.

-Any rigid definition of "web developer" is likely to include at least _some_ prompters.
+Any rigid definition of "web developer" is likely to include at least _some_ prompters (and for that matter, leave out at least some of the people it's meant to include).
 It's all but impossible to draw a line that completely divides one group from another with no outliers.
 Language is messy like that. _Reality_ is messy like that.

 And so, of course, the more specific I get, the easier it is for anybody so motivated to poke holes in the definition (which I can never help but suspect as a motivation for requesting specificity in the first place).